gumityolcu/scikit-learn-dual/doc/computing/computational_performance.rst

 .. centered:: |en_model_complexity|

-For the :mod:`sklearn.svm` family of algorithms with a non-linear kernel, the latency is tied to the number of support vectors (the fewer the faster).
+For the :mod:`sklearn_dual.svm` family of algorithms with a non-linear kernel, the latency is tied to the number of support vectors (the fewer the faster).
 Latency and throughput should (asymptotically) grow linearly with the number of support vectors in a SVC or SVR model.
 The kernel will also influence the